|Values are valid only on day of printing.|

 This test is not offered as a screening test for HIV infection in symptomatic or asymptomatic individuals.
 It is not to be used as a screening or confirmatory test for blood donor specimens.

-This test is not offered for maternal/newborn HIV screening for specimens originating in New York State.
+This test is not offered for maternal or newborn HIV screening for specimens originating in New York State.

-Negative results for both HIV-1 and HIV-2 antibodies do not rule out acute HIV infection.
-If acute HIV-1 infection is suspected, detection of HIV-1 RNA (HIVQU / HIV-1 RNA Quantification, Plasma) or HIV proviral DNA (PHIV / HIV-1 Proviral DNA Qualitative Detection by PCR, Blood) is recommended.
+Negative results for both HIV-1 and HIV-2 antibodies do not rule-out acute HIV infection.
+If acute HIV-1 infection is suspected, detection of HIV-1 RNA (HIVDQ / HIV-1 RNA Detection and Quantification, Plasma) is recommended.
 For patients at risk for HIV-2 infection (eg, having lived in West Africa or have sexual partners from West Africa), testing for HIV-2 DNA / RNA (FHV2Q / HIV-2 DNA/RNA Qualitative Real-Time PCR) is recommended.

 All initially positive supplemental or confirmatory HIV test results should be verified by submitting a second specimen for repeat testing.
 Such positive HIV test results are required under laws in many states in the United States to be reported to the departments of health of the respective states where the patients reside.

-Screening, supplemental or confirmatory serologic tests for HIV-1 or HIV-2 antibodies cannot distinguish between active neonatal HIV infection and passive transfer of maternal HIV antibodies in infants during the postnatal period (up to 18 months).
-Diagnosis of HIV infection in newborns and infants up to 18 months should be made by virologic tests, such as detection of HIV RNA (HIVQU / HIV-1 RNA Quantification, Plasma) or HIV proviral DNA (PHIV / HIV-1 Proviral DNA Qualitative Detection by PCR, Blood).
+Screening, supplemental, or confirmatory serologic tests for HIV-1 or HIV-2 antibodies cannot distinguish between active neonatal HIV infection and passive transfer of maternal HIV antibodies in infants during the postnatal period (up to 18 months).
+Diagnosis of HIV infection in newborns and infants up to 18 months should be made by virologic tests, such as detection of HIV RNA (HIVDQ / HIV-1 RNA Detection and Quantification, Plasma).

 Assay performance characteristics have not been established for the following specimen characteristics: